FaturaEgypt/challenge/devops-engineer/README.md

 * Second Git challenge is that you need to write a one page blog about Git and Git workflows.
   * Try to make it neat as much as possible by separating the post into multiple paragraphs
-  * You can consult all the external resources to help you understand and right the blog without copying exact paragrapsh from the internet.
+  * You can consult all the external resources to help you understand and right the blog without copying exact paragraphs from the internet.
   * Any novice engineer should understand what is Git and Git workflows from your blog.

 ##### Expected Output
-* You should provide a one page Git blog written as Text/Markdown separated as paragraphs.
+* You should provide a one page blog written as Text/Markdown separated as paragraphs.
   * Try to write as much lines as possible from your understanding to what you have read or know.
 Avoid copy paste already written stuff.
   * Don't forget as we need this to assess your written English skills for establishing the documentation.